kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 <video src="./media/assistant.mp4" width="720" type="video/mp4" autoplay muted loop playsinline disablepictureinpicture />

 The Assistant by Kagi combines top large language models (LLM) with (optional) results from Kagi Search, making it the perfect companion for creative, research, and programming tasks — alongside everything else you can think of!
-And all included in a single subscription!
+All this is included in a single subscription!

 ## Features

-- Access to the latest and most performant large language models from OpenAI, Anthropic, Meta, Google and Mistral
+- Access to the latest and most performant large language models from OpenAI, Anthropic, Meta, Google, and Mistral
 - Multiple [custom assistants](#custom-assistants)
-- The ability to control whether the Assistant has web access (powered by Kagi Search).
+- The ability to control whether the Assistant has web access (powered by Kagi Search)
 - Applying Kagi Search [Lenses](../features/lenses.md) and [Personalized Results](../features/website-info-personalized-results.md) to the Assistant searches
-- Switch between multiple threads from a single window
+- Switch between multiple threads within a single window
 - Saving Assistant threads
 - Uploading files to use as context
 - Altering the Assistant configuration within the thread